mrkaleArduinoLib/gbj_appwifi/README.md

 - **pass**: Pointer to the passphrase for the wifi network.
   - *Valid values*: Constant pointer to string
   - *Default value*: none

+- **hostname**: Pointer to the hostname for a device on the network.
+  - *Valid values*: Constant pointer to string
+  - *Default value*: none